University of Washington-Seattle Campus

 University of Washington-Seattle Campus Important Facts

-Commentary on Key Data Trends at the University of Washington-Seattle Campus
+Analysis of Key Trends at University of Washington-Seattle Campus

-The University of Washington-Seattle Campus has shown notable trends in tuition costs, graduation rates, and student retention over recent years.
-The tuition for in-state undergraduate students has steadily increased from approximately $12,397 in 2014 to $12,643 projected for 2024, while out-of-state tuition has escalated significantly from about $31,971 to $41,997 in the same period.
-This escalating tuition burden reflects the national trend of rising higher education costs, which may deter prospective students from lower-income backgrounds and exacerbate student debt issues.
+The data from the University of Washington-Seattle Campus highlights several significant trends in tuition, graduation rates, student retention, and student-to-faculty ratios over the past decade.
+Firstly, looking at tuition costs reveals a consistent increase for both in-state and out-of-state undergraduate students.
+For instance, in-state tuition rose from $12,397 in 2014 to $12,643 in 2024, while out-of-state tuition escalated markedly from $31,971 to $41,997 during the same period.
+This trend reflects the broader national issue of rising college costs, exerting increased financial strain on students and their families.

 University of Washington-Seattle Campus Degrees and Majors

-Analysis of Graduation Statistics at the University of Washington-Seattle Campus
+Examining Graduation Trends at the University of Washington-Seattle Campus

 University of Washington-Seattle Campus Ranking and Admission